projectcalico/calico/master/getting-started/docker/tutorials/basic.md

 Calico configuration and setting up the interface and routes in the container accordingly.

-The Calico IPAM driver may be used in addition to the the Calico network driver.
+The Calico IPAM driver must be used in addition to the the Calico network driver.
 This provides IP address management using the configured Calico IP Pools as address pools for the container, preferentially selecting sub-blocks of IPs for a particular host.